muratk5n/thirdwave/en/README.md

 People also vote for parliament members, within the same party as the head, and those members have the ability to change the leader..
-If people implicated the former they also implicate the latter.
+If people accept the former they also should accept the latter.

 "People vote with a particular party head in mind, changing that midway is against democracy"